invntiv/invntiv/README.md

 # 💫 About Me:
 ⚡ 99% of my work is in the private sector.
-Some stuff goes here.
+Some stuff goes here.<br>
 🔭 I’m currently a full-stack developer in the insurance industry by day and am focusing on the intersection of Web3 and AI by night.<br>
 🌱 I’m currently learning Rust<br>
 💬 Ask me about Web3, JS/TS, C#, JS frameworks<br>